 KQED's live call-in program presents wide-ranging discussions of local, state, national and international issues, as well as in-depth interviews.

-Recently on Forum:
+Coming up on Forum:

 UC Berkeley philosopher John Searle is no stranger to challenging authority.
 After all, he was the first tenured professor to join Berkeley's Free Speech Movement.
 Today he is one of our leading philosophers and in his new book "Seeing Things As They Are," Searle takes on icons like Rene Descartes and Immanuel Kant, and outlines his own theory of perception.
 Searle joins us to talk about why Western philosophy is all wrong about how we experience reality.

 Every year, activists from six continents are awarded the San Francisco-based Goldman Environmental Prize.
 Known as the "green Nobel," winners each receive $175,000 for their commitment to the environment.
 We talk to three of this year's recipients about their work, which includes great personal risk.